 Digital Supply Chain in Industry 4.0

 Disruptive revolutions are changing the landscape of many industries and their business models.
-Because of an increased introduction of digitalized processes and an impressive growth of data, analytics, supply chains are one of the major segments that is also impacted by the fourth industrial revolution.
+Because of an increased introduction of digitalized processes and an impressive growth of data and analytics, manufacturing supply chains have been significantly impacted by the fourth industrial revolution.

-For instance, a machine will automatically know the manufacturing process that needs to be applied to a product, along with the type of variation to be made to that product etc., so that the product is uniquely identified from the rest.
-The major impact of Industry 4.0 stands when there is a transparent collaboration between suppliers, manufacturers, and customers in all the steps necessarily required.
+For instance, a machine will automatically know the manufacturing process that needs to be applied to a product, along with the type of variation to be made to that product, etc., so that the product is uniquely identified from the rest.
+The major impact of Industry 4.0 stands when there is a transparent collaboration between all stakeholders in a supply chain, including suppliers, manufacturers, and customers.

-The supply chain management is a series of process that starts with steps taken through marketing, product development, manufacturing, and distribution, and finally into the hands of the customer.
-The process is long and thus there are vast chances of missing out details that may count crucial to the production.
-With the help of digitization, the picture comes clear, and the chain becomes an integrated ecosystem that is fully transparent to all the players involved — from the suppliers of raw materials, components to the transporters of supplies and finished goods, and finally to the customers demanding fulfilment as per demand.
+Supply chain management is a series of processes that starts with steps taken through marketing, product development, manufacturing, and distribution, and finally into the hands of the customer.
+The process is long and thus there are vast chances of missing out on details that may count as crucial to the production.
+With the help of digitization, the picture comes clear, and the chain becomes an integrated ecosystem that is fully transparent to all the players involved — from the suppliers of raw materials, components to the transporters of supplies and finished goods, and finally to the customers demanding fulfillment as per demand.

 Supply Chain Management in Industry 4.0

 With the dawn of the digital supply chain, a transparent visibility is encouraged for the needs and the challenges in the process.
 Supply and demand in an integrated part of the market.
-Whenever a demand is made, the market fulfils those demands through effective supplies as and when needed.
-If at any point supply is not met by the customers’ demand, signals will originate at any point and travel immediately throughout the network to keep the situation communicative anywhere across the world.
-Low levels of a precarious raw material, the shutdown of a major plant, a sudden increase/decrease in customer demand — all such information will be visible throughout the system day and night, in real time.
-Such is the expertise of digitization in supply chain market.
-Where an advance information and forecasting can let market players and consumers plan.
+Whenever a demand is made, the market fulfills those demands through effective supplies as and when needed.
+If at any point supply is not met by the demands of customers, signals originate at any point and start moving immediately throughout the network to keep the situation communicative anywhere across the world.

-3) Agile system : With the installation of digitized and smartly integrated supply chain network in the businesses, various companies are now able to respond to customer demands more effectively, efficiently and instantly on a real-time basis that has ultimately impacted and improved productivity.
-To make sure they are in touch with consumers across the globe, supply chain relies on the effective and streamlined implementation of tracking the data.
-An agile system in the digitalized supply chain and streamlined ecosystem is made possible with reduced downtime of machines, improving efficiency along with reducing losses overall.
+With the installation of digitized and a smartly integrated supply chain network, companies are now able to respond to customer demands more effectively, efficiently and instantly on a real-time basis.
+This has ultimately impacted and improved productivity.
+Remaining in constant touch with consumers across the globe requires supply chains to rely on effective and streamlined implementation of real-time customer analytics.
+Digitized supply chain helps achieve in meeting customers needs by reducing machine downtime and improving efficiency, while reducing overall losses.

-For example, A few years ago, Essentra Components had 300 machines producing 1.5 million mouldings a day at the Kidlington site.
-Today, there are 120 machines producing 3.7 million components a day. launched the S099 demand planning platform in EMEA and will shortly be launching this system in the Americas.
-This also supports aggregated global demand plan for all vendors, providing transparency across the entire business, improved response to the customer and ultimately a more efficient and dynamic manufacturing footprint.
+For example, A few years ago, Essentra Components had 300 machines producing 1.5 million moldings a day at the Kidlington site.
+Today, there are 120 machines producing 3.7 million components a day.
+The company leveraged the S099 demand planning platform to streamline its inventory replenishment and planning.
+It assisted them in devising an aggregated global demand plan for all vendors, providing transparency across the entire business.
+The result was it improved response to the customer and ultimately helped establish a more efficient and dynamic manufacturing footprint.

-a) Faster– Industry 4.0 in supply chain process has evolved various new approaches to product distribution.
+- Faster: Industry 4.0 in the supply chain process has evolved various new approaches to product distribution.
 This would reduce the delivery time, manage inventories without any loss in the process.
-Digitization has enabled the use of advanced forecasting approaches, such as predictive analytics of internal data (e.g., demand) and external data e.g., market trends etc., to make sure the consumers are supported with their demands and fulfilled before time.
+Digitization has enabled the use of advanced forecasting approaches, such as predictive analytics of internal data (e.g., demand) and external data (e.g., market trends etc.), to make sure the consumers are supported with their demands that are fulfilled before time.

 Example: In Amazon, products are shipped before the customer places an order.
 The customer order is later matched with a shipment that is already in the logistics network, and the shipment is rerouted to the exact customer destination.

-b) Supple– Digitalized Supply Chain process manages real-time planning that allows companies to respond flexibly and durable to changes in demand or supply, minimizing planning cycles accordingly.
+- Supple: Digitized Supply Chain process manages real-time planning that allows companies to respond flexibly and be durable to changes in demand or supply, minimizing planning cycles accordingly.
 Due to such sudden changes in demand, planning becomes a continuous process that can react dynamically to changing requirements or constraints.

-c) Drilled down– The time demands customization as per individual’s need.
-With customers looking for more and more individualization in the products they buy, Industry 4.0 in supply chain allows companies to manage demand at a much coarser level, through techniques such as micro-segmentation, niche market description, mass customization, and more appropriate scheduling process.
+- Drilled down: The time demands customization as per individual’s need.
+With customers looking for more and more individualization in the products they buy, Industry 4.0 in supply chain allows companies to manage demand at a much coarser level.
+This is through techniques such as micro-segmentation, niche market description, mass customization, and more appropriate scheduling process.